-If new construction is completed on an existing replacement dwelling (such as a room addition, garage, or pool) after the filing and granting of a claim for base year value transfer, the benefits of section 69.5 may be extended to new construction if all of the following conditions are met:
+If new construction is completed on an existing replacement dwelling (such as a room addition, garage, or pool) after the filing and granting of a claim for base year value transfer, the benefits of section 69.5 may be extended to new construction if all of the following conditions are met: 141

-- The new construction is completed within two years of the date of sale of the original property; - The owner notifies the county assessor in writing within 30 days after completion of the new construction; and - The full cash value of the new construction on the date of completion plus the full cash value of the replacement dwelling on the date of acquisition is not more than the adjusted new base year value of the original property determined when the claim was granted.
+- The new construction is completed within two years of the date of sale of the original property; - The owner notifies the assessor in writing within six months after completion of the new construction; and - The full cash value of the new construction on the date of completion plus the full cash value of the replacement dwelling on the date of acquisition is not more than the adjusted new base year value of the original property determined when the claim was granted.

-This does not apply to a situation where a replacement dwelling is purchased and the base year value transferred, and then subsequently the home is demolished and a new home built in its place.
-This, in essence, would result in transferring the base year value a second time to the
+This does not apply to a situation where a replacement dwelling is purchased and the base year value transferred, and then subsequently the property owner demolishes the home and builds a new home in its place.
+This, in essence, would result in transferring the base year value a second time to the replacement home.
+Under these circumstances, the newly constructed home should be assessed as new construction and given a new base year value.

-&lt;sup>105 Section 69.5(b)(5) and (6); see also Wunderlich v.
+139 Section 69.5(b)(5) and (6); see also Wunderlich v.
 Santa Cruz (2010) 178 Cal.App.4th 680.

-&lt;sup>106 Rule 463.500(c)(4).
+140 Rule 463.500(c)(4).

-&lt;sup>107 Section 69.5(h)(4).
+141 Section 69.5(h)(4).